The impact of the explicit representation of convection on the climate of a tidally locked planet in global stretched-mesh simulations: Results

 The main effects of explicit convection on the global climate are a reduction in atmospheric water vapor content and an increase in condensed cloud water.
 While the \expUP and \expSP cases have a similar amount of water vapor (\SIrange{5.4}{5.6}{\kg\per\m\squared}), in the \expSR and \expSE cases it decreases by a about \SI{25}{\percent}, with the latter simulation being the driest overall (Fig.~\ref{fig:cloud_prof}a).
-The overall drying of the atmosphere in the \expSE and \expSR simulations is evident in the vertical profiles of absolute humidity (Fig.~\ref{fig:cloud_prof}b) and relative humidity (Fig.~\ref{fig:cloud_prof}c).
-The relative humidity is noticeably lower in the troposphere in the \expSE and \expSR simulations, so the water vapor decrease cannot be explained only by the lower temperatures in these two simulations (Fig.~\ref{fig:cloud_prof}a).
-Indeed, since the stratospheric temperature is broadly the same in all four cases, it is the configuration of the convection scheme in the \expSR case that yields a less efficient upward transport of water vapor.
+The overall drying of the atmosphere in the \expSE and \expSR simulations is evident in the vertical profiles of absolute humidity (Fig.~\ref{fig:ss_prof}b) and relative humidity (Fig.~\ref{fig:ss_prof}c).
+The relative humidity is noticeably lower in the troposphere in the \expSE and \expSR simulations, so the water vapor decrease cannot be explained only by the lower temperatures in these two simulations (Fig.~\ref{fig:ss_prof}a).
+Indeed, since the stratospheric temperature is broadly the same in all four cases, it is the parameterization of turbulent mixing above the boundary layer included in the \expSR configuration that reduces the mixing across the tropopause and results in a less efficient upward transport of water vapor.
 This leads to a lower humidity in the upper layers of the night side and terminator regions (not shown), which may have a small effect on the water features in the transmission spectrum as discussed e.g. in \citet{Fauchez22_thai} and \citet{Sergeev22_bistability}.

 At the same time, the global amount of cloud water increases from \num{7.9e-2} in the \expUP experiment to \num{9e-2} and \SI{8.7e-2}{\kg\per\m\squared} in the \expSR and \expSE experiments, respectively (Fig.~\ref{fig:cloud_prof}b).
 The largest increase of cloud condensate for the \expSE case is seen in the liquid phase (Fig.~\ref{fig:cloud_prof}c).
 It happens predominantly in the ring around the substellar region, i.e. where the grid resolution becomes relatively coarse due to the nature of the mesh stretching.
 The grid spacing is too large to fully resolve the shallow convection, and the representation of convective updrafts suffers from the lack of parameterization that can remove the instability.
 Explicit convection overcompensates for this, and as a result, convective updrafts remove moisture out of the boundary layer too efficiently, creating more cloud condensate (evident especially in the liquid cloud content in Fig.~\ref{fig:cloud_prof}c).
 In the \expSR experiment, the parameterizations are set up to represent shallow convection better.
 As a result, grid-aliased convection is not as intense, and the cloud content around the substellar region is lower than that in the \expSE case (Fig.~\ref{fig:cloud_prof}c,d).
 The liquid cloud increase in the reduced and explicit convection simulations contributes to the changes in the cloud fraction.
 As Fig.~\ref{fig:snap_hist}j reveals, moving from parameterized convection (\expSP and \expUP) to reduced/explicit convection (\expSR and \expSE), the global-mean low cloud fraction increases by up to \SI{6}{\percent}.
 This change happens predominantly in the substellar region, and is indeed due to the liquid phase increase, as evident in the vertical profiles of the mixing ratio and bulk cloud fraction (Fig.~\ref{fig:ss_prof}d,f).